Mathias-Boulay/Minecraft-Mods-Optimizer/README.md

+#WARNING !
+THE DEVELOPPEMENT OF THIS PIECE OF CODE HAS BEEN STOPPED DUE DO A NUMBER OF VARIABLES I WASN'T ABLE TO HAVE CONTROL ON (mainly discrepancies betwwen distros)...

 # Minecraft-Mods-Optimizer: The universal solution for reducing minecraft modpacks file size and ram usage.

 # How does this work ?